oebreme/vue-typescript-starter/README.md

 # vue-typescript-starter

-This project is a custom Vue 3 template with TypeScript set up.
+This project is a custom Vue 3 template with TypeScript already set up.

+It contains the auto-generated tutorial files which usually generate using `npm create vue@latest`.

-It bears recommendations from the official docs at [vuejs.org](https://vuejs.org/guide/introduction.html), but also my personal preferences as someone coming from Angular.
+*Please note that this project is set up according to official guidelines at [vuejs.org](https://vuejs.org/guide/introduction.html), but also my personal preferences as someone coming from Angular.*

----
-### Important

-resolver aliases
-: ```Note that resolver aliases are not set in the tsconfig compilerOptions.
-This causes imports using '@/* to not work'.
-You instead must set up your imports via path-reference.```

 ---